Vauxhall Insignia review

 The plush range-topping Elite comes packed with loads of kit, such as 18-inch alloys, leather trim and dual-zone climate control.
 There’s even a high performance VXR model.

 But the variety doesn’t stop there.
 As well as hatchback and saloon versions, Vauxhall offers a practical Sports Tourer estate – although the rugged Insignia Country Tourer, designed to rival the likes of the Volkswagen Passat Alltrack and SEAT Leon ST X-Perience, was dropped from sale in 2015.

 Engines, performance and drive

-Despite its buckets of grip and decent turn-in, the Vauxhall Insignia doesn’t come anywhere close to the Ford Mondeo for driver thrills.
-There’s not much in the way of feedback through the wheel, and the pay-off for that comfortable ride is a softer feel in corners.
-It suffers more body roll than the ford, and the suspension is easily unsettled by mid-corner bumps.
+But while the car offers buckets of grip and decent turn-in, it doesn’t come close to the Mazda 6 for driver thrills.
+There’s not much in the way of feedback through the steering wheel, and the pay-off for that comfortable ride is a rather soft feel through corners.

 MPG, CO2 and running costs

 Company fleets account for most Vauxhall Insignia sales, so by far the majority of cars on the market are diesels.
 The efficient ecoFLEX diesel engines make the most sense.
 Crucially for fleet managers and company car drivers, the 1.6 diesel model achieves 99g/km CO2 emissions when specified with 17-inch alloy wheels and low-rolling-resistance tyres, and claims 74.3mpg fuel economy.
 That’s very impressive for such a large car, even if it’s now been beaten by the new Ford Mondeo (which goes as low as 94g/km and 78.5mpg).